Best Guitar Theory Books for Every Guitarist (Updated 2024)

 Also, despite this book not quite being for the grassroots level, many users have felt that mid to high-level beginners can benefit from this book too.
 After all, this book is aimed at being a knowledge repertoire that can bring new forms to the table for any guitarist.

-Now that I have listed some of the top music theory books for guitar, let’s answer some of the most asked questions regarding music and guitar theory.
+Now that I have listed some of the top guitar theory books, let’s answer some of the most asked questions regarding music and guitar theory.

 How to Learn Music Theory for Guitar?